Welcome

 The term "populism" is misleading; it is diverting attention from significant and lasting transformations in ideological orientations that are taking place in liberal democracies.
 The new parameters that orient voters' preferences transcend conventional left-right categories.

-With Selcuk Gultasli
+Interviewed by Selcuk Gultasli

 Thu 8 Feb, 2024